grafana/mimir/docs/sources/operators-guide/monitor-grafana-mimir/collecting-metrics-and-logs.md

 #### Helm chart values

-Finally, merge the following YAML configuration into your Helm values file, abd replace the values for `url`, `username`, `passwordSecretName`
+Finally, merge the following YAML configuration into your Helm values file, and replace the values for `url`, `username`, `passwordSecretName`
 , and `passwordSecretKey` with the details of the Prometheus and Loki clusters, and the secret that you created.
 If your Prometheus and Loki servers are running without authentication, then remove the `auth` blocks from the YAML below.